-The Tony Elumelu Foundation Program for Entrepreneurship is a massive philanthropic effort kick-started in 2010 by Nigeria’s foremost banker, Tony Onyemaechi Elumelu.
-Its major objective is to train the next generation of Africa’s business leaders by offering mentorship, funding, and entrepreneurial training, thereby empowering young people in the continent with much-needed seed capital and expertise needed to run a 21st Century business.
+The Tony Elumelu Foundation Program for Entrepreneurship is a philanthropic initiative launched in 2010 by Nigeria’s esteemed banker, Tony Onyemaechi Elumelu.
+Its primary objective is to foster the growth of Africa’s future business leaders by providing mentorship, funding, and entrepreneurial training.
+Through this program, young individuals across the continent are empowered with vital seed capital and expertise, equipping them to thrive in 21st-century businesses.

-According to the Tony Elumelu Foundation (TEF) website, the program, now its 11th year and 7th edition, “has empowered over 9,000 young African entrepreneurs from 54 African countries with world-class business training, mentorship, non-refundable seed capital of $5,000 and global networking and market opportunities.”
+As per the Tony Elumelu Foundation (TEF) website, the program is currently in its 13th year and 9th edition, and it has successfully empowered more than 18,000 young African entrepreneurs from 54 different countries.
+These participants have benefited from world-class business training, valuable mentorship, non-refundable seed capital of $5,000, and access to global networking and market opportunities.

-What makes the Tony Elumelu Foundation Grant remarkable is that the seed capital of $5,000 is completely free, none-refundable, requires no collateral, and no strings attached.
-The only requirement is a viable business idea put together in the form of a proposal.
+What sets the Tony Elumelu Foundation Grant apart is that the $5,000 seed capital is offered completely free, without any need for repayment or collateral.
+There are no strings attached to this support, with the only requirement being the submission of a viable business idea in the form of a proposal.

 Why You Should Consider Applying for the Tony Elumelu Foundation Grant